gorbatiiivan/SGLauncher/README.md

 ------------------------------------------------------------------------------------------------------

-No installation required, just move the application to your LaunchBox folder.
+No installation required, just move the SGLauncher folder to your LaunchBox folder.

 If there is no image for the game, you can give it a different name from the images folder.